Wigand of Marburg

-Wigand's Chronica nova Prutenica is sometimes referred to in German sources simply as "[the] 'chronicle of Thorn'/'Thorn chronicle' from 1293 to 1394", possibly because Gesselen's Latin translation was found in Thorn in 1821 or because Gesselen spent part of his life there.
+Wigand's chronicle is sometimes referred to in German sources as "Wigand of Marburg's rhyming chronicle" (Reimchronik Wigands von Marburg), since it is a medieval chronicle written in rhyming prose in a vernacular language (the definition of a rhyming chronicle).
+The chronicle is referred to in a few German sources as "[the] 'chronicle of Thorn'/'Thorn chronicle' from 1293 to 1394", probably because Gesselen's Latin translation was found in Thorn in 1821.